Changissnz/selfinterest/README.md

 on it serving motives outside of the agreement that does not require any more words than what is vital for the objective; this reasoning is yet another example on why reason that turns into that for intended effect is actually command by reason.
-There is the saying "silence is gold" and gold is less alive than dead.
+There is the saying "silence is gold" and gold is less alive than it is dead.